-It is also possible to have too little uric acid in your blood, which is a symptom of liver or kidney disease.
-It’s also a symptom of Fanconi syndrome, a disorder of the kidney tubules that prevents the absorption of substances such as glucose and uric acid, which are then passed in the urine.
+It’s also possible to have too little uric acid in your blood, which is a symptom of liver or kidney disease.
+It’s also a symptom of Fanconi syndrome, a disorder of the kidney tubules that prevents the absorption of substances such as glucose and uric acid.
+These substance are then passed in the urine instead.

 Most commonly, the test is used to: